Singapore Coffee Market Research: What Consumers Actually Want

 The Same Consumer, Four Different Choices

-The same consumer might drink traditional kopi from a hawker stall at 7am, order Starbucks via GrabFood at 10am, visit a specialty cafe for single-origin pourover at 3pm, and make instant 3-in-1 at home after dinner.
+The same consumer might drink traditional kopi from a hawker stall at 7am, order Starbucks via GrabFood at 10am, visit a specialty café for single-origin pour-over at 3pm, and make instant 3-in-1 at home after dinner.
 These are not different consumers.
 They are different occasions for the same consumer.

 Each occasion has different jobs to be done: morning routine and value, mid-morning convenience and productivity, afternoon experience and social currency, evening simplicity and cost.
-We see the same occasion-based switching in food delivery research, where the same person uses different platforms depending on whether the decision is planned or impulsive.
+We see the same occasion-based switching in food delivery behavior research, where the same person uses different platforms depending on whether the decision is planned or impulsive.

 Brands that assume they are competing for "the coffee consumer" miss the reality.
 They are competing for occasions.
+And that distinction matters more than most positioning documents acknowledge.

 The Consistency Paradox